Port McNicoll, Ontario: Town life

 Port McNicoll had one public elementary school, taught children from Jr. Kindergarten to Grade 8, after which students head to either Midland Secondary School or St. Theresa's High School, both located in Midland, Ontario.
 As of June, 2015, Port McNicoll Public School closed due to not being able to find funding.
 Students wishing to go to school will be bussed to neighbouring Victoria Harbour, where there is both a Catholic and public school.

 Over the last 20 years, businesses in Port McNicoll have been on the decline.
 At one point there was a hotel/pub (which burnt to the ground in the 1980s), two supermarkets, charity shop, movie store, fish and chip shop, as well as an LCBO.
-There are currently 2 convenience stores, 2 restaurants, a library, 1 liquidation store, and the LCBO on Ney off Talbot Street closed.
+There are currently 2 convenience stores, 2 restaurants, and a library.

 Most people living in Port McNicoll work in various industries in the Midland/Penetanguishene area.
 It is an interesting town, whose population increases some, due to cottagers, during the summer months.
 Most cottages are located near the many beaches on the shores of Georgian Bay.

 One of the most popular events in Port McNicoll is the annual Portarama festival held on Victoria Day weekend.
 There are fireworks, a parade and various other family oriented activities.

-The town owes much thanks to the head librarian Heather Delong who organizes most of the local events for kids and kept the library lively during the Covid Pandemic of 2020-21 as the acting CEO.